HegemanLab/atomicWeightsDecimal/README.md

 # atomicWeightsDecimal

-A Python dictionary of atomic weights in Python Decimal objects.
+A Python dictionary of atomic weights in Decimal objects.

 Atomic weight measurements come from IUPAC's **Atomic Weights of the Elements: Review 2000**.
 Standard weights are from Table 3.
 Most-abundant isotope weights are from Part 2.